tessapham/class-scheduling/README.md

-Major code construct:
+This is a proposed solution to the class scheduling problem of Bryn Mawr and Haverford Colleges, created by **Xinyi Wang**, **Elizabeth Chan**, and **Tessa Pham** with a **0.8** optimality.

+Code construction:

     - parseTXT():
-        Parsing the demo/randomly generated data
+        Parses the demo (randomly-generated) data.

     - construct(...):
-        construct data parsed by parseTXT()
+        Constructs data parsed by parseTXT().

     - parseHC.py:
-        Containing all functions we wrote to parse and process Haverford data
+        Contains all functions we wrote to parse and processes Haverford data.

     - assignClassToTime(...):
-        assign a class to a schedule, using either demo data or HC data
+        Assigns a class to a schedule, using either demo data or HC data.

     - calculateStudentsInClass(...):
-        a naive function calculating the optimality of the schedule
+        A naive function for calculating the optimality of the schedule.

     - main():
-        Calls parseTXT(), construct(...), and assignClassToTime(...) to create a schedule from demo/randomly generated data, and calls calculateStudentsInClass(...) to reports the optimality
+        Calls parseTXT(), construct(...), and assignClassToTime(...) to create a schedule from demo/randomly generated data, and calls calculateStudentsInClass(...) to report the optimality.

     - mainHC():
-        Calls functions in parseHC.py and assignClassToTime(...) to create a schedule from demo/randomly generated data, and calls calculateStudentsInClass(...) to reports the optimality
+        Calls functions in parseHC.py and assignClassToTime(...) to create a schedule from demo/randomly generated data, and calls calculateStudentsInClass(...) to report the optimality.